ajwilson79/python-challenge-1/README.md

 The Food Truck Order System streamlines the ordering process for customers, providing a convenient and efficient way to place food orders.
 With its user-friendly interface and intuitive design, the application enhances the overall customer experience and helps food truck operators manage orders more effectively.

+## References
+Based on menu.py starter file provided as part of OSU-VIRT-AI-PT-02-2024-U-LOLC-MTTH (OSU AI Bootcamp).
+Remaining code based on code examples provided as part of the course.